 Italy's most-discussed restaurant tables are concentrated far from here.
 Osteria Francescana in Modena, Enoteca Pinchiorri in Florence, Enrico Bartolini in Milan, and Le Calandre in Rubano occupy the €€€€ bracket with multiple Michelin stars and international profiles.
 Further south, Quattro Passi in Marina del Cantone and Reale in Castel di Sangro represent the ambition of the Campanian and Abruzzese south at starred level.
 ME Restaurant sits in a different tier entirely: €€€ pricing, a regional rather than destination audience, and recognition that rewards consistency over transformation.

 For Mediterranean cuisine operating at comparable register in other European coastal settings, La Brezza in Ascona and Arnaud Donckele and Maxime Frédéric at Louis Vuitton in Saint-Tropez offer points of comparison, though both operate at higher price points and in more internationally trafficked destinations.
 The Italian north, meanwhile, has Atelier Moessmer Norbert Niederkofler in Brunico and Dal Pescatore in Runate representing tradition-rooted fine dining at €€€€.
-Uliassi in Senigallia and Piazza Duomo in Alba round out the Italian coastal and regional fine dining peer set at starred level.
+Uliassi in Senigallia and Piazza Duomo in Alba round out the Italian coastal and regional fine dining comparable set at starred level.

 None of that context makes ME's position weaker.
 It clarifies what the restaurant is: a serious regional table operating with institutional recognition in an area where serious regional tables are not abundant.